-Is There Really a Heroin Addiction Vaccine?
+Is There a Heroin Addiction Vaccine Treatment?

-As heroin abuse grows and spreads to new groups of people and new communities, don’t you wish there was a heroin addiction vaccine that you could give to your kids to protect them?
+As heroin abuse grows and spreads to new groups of people and new communities, don’t you wish there was a heroin addiction vaccine treatment that you could give to your kids to protect them?

 Science Looks for an Answer to Growing Heroin Crisis

 Heroin is infiltrating communities and neighborhoods across the country like never before.
-Similar to prescription drug overdoses, studies show heroin overdoses have also doubled… but that change has occurred in two years as opposed to 15.
+Similar to prescription drug overdoses, studies show heroin overdoses have also doubled but that change has occurred in two years as opposed to 15.

 For this reason, scientists have taken action to treat heroin addiction and stop heroin deaths.
 The drug naloxone is designed to save people who are experiencing a heroin overdose, and the medical community is using it more commonly to slow the rising tide of heroin deaths.
-However, the holy grail of heroin treatment could be a heroin vaccine that keeps heroin addiction from ever happening in the first place.
+However, the holy grail of heroin treatment could be a heroin addiction vaccine treatment that keeps heroin addiction from ever happening in the first place.

 Do Medicines Take the Whole Addiction Picture Into Account?

 No drug companies have agreed to fund human trials for naloxone.
-So, if you are in need of addiction treatment, it’s probably best—at least for now—to get treatment that has already been shown to be effective.
-Give us a call at 866-294-5306 to learn more.
+So, if you need heroin addiction treatment, it’s probably best, at least for now, to get the treatment that has already been shown to be effective.
+Start with the following detox options: